agajdosi/agajdosi.github.io/content/artworks/caravanitas/index.md

 title = 'Caravanitas'
 date = 2023-04-04T00:05:48+01:00
 draft = false
-tags = ["climate change", "3D render", "postcard", "AI", "intervention"] description = "Series of postcards for the city of Le Mans.
+tags = ["climate change", "ecology", "3D render", "postcard", "AI", "intervention"] description = "Series of postcards for the city of Le Mans.
 It combines the Vanitas genre with the interiors and exteriors of contemporary cars.
 3D rendering manipulated by AI."
 +++
 Caravanitas (2023), a series of tourist postcards created for the city of Le Mans, combines the vanitas genre with the interiors and exteriors of contemporary cars through the technique of 3D rendering manipulated by artificial intelligence.